scrussell24/turkey/README.md

 C-b | focus article box
-left arrow | back, hit enter when you find the article you would like to reload right arrow | forward, hit enter when you find the article you would like to reload d | hightlight and scroll to next link and hit enter to load a | hightlight and scroll to previous link and hit enter to load s | highlight and scroll to next header (from current link) w | highlight and scroll to previous header (from current link)
+left arrow | back, hit enter when you find the article you would like to reload right arrow | forward, hit enter when you find the article you would like to reload d | highlight and scroll to next link and hit enter to load a | highlight and scroll to previous link and hit enter to load s | highlight and scroll to next header (from current link) w | highlight and scroll to previous header (from current link)